 Designed for day hikes and backpacking, the Ridgeview shoes sport waterproof leather and waterproof membrane booties to ensure your feet stay dry.
 Our tester wore these on a local backpacking trip with her pup and despite getting caught in a rainstorm, her feet stayed nice and dry.
 Made from a recycled polyester mesh, the Ridgeview hiking shoes are comfortable and breathable.

 Due to the leather construction, the Ridgeview does have a slight break-in period.
-Out of the box they’re fine to wear on a medium-length hike, but we don’t recommend embarking on a longer trip without breaking them in first.
-Due to the higher cut, these shoes provide some ankle support and the footbeds felt cushy and supportive.
+Out of the box, they’re fine to wear on a medium-length hike, but we don’t recommend embarking on a longer trip without breaking them in first.
+Due to the higher cut, these shoes provide some ankle support and the footbeds feel cushy and supportive.
 Throughout our testing, we encountered wet, dry, smooth, and slippery surfaces and the Vibram outsoles performed like a champ.

 Pros: Incredible traction